quickapps/docs/en/developers/field-api.rst

 Creating Field Handlers
 -----------------------

-As we mention early, Field Handler are simply Event Listeners classes which should respond to the enormous list of event names described above.
-In order to make this task easier you can simply create a new Event Listener class and extend ``Field\BaseHandler`` class, so instead of implementing the EvenListener interface you should simply extend this class.
+As we mention early, Field Handler are just Event Listeners classes which should respond to the enormous list of event names described above.
+In order to make this task easier you can simply extend the ``Field\BaseHandler`` class instead of implementing the EvenListener interface.

 For instance, we could create a ``Date`` Field Handler, aimed to provide a date picker for every entity this field is attached to.
 You must create a new Event